 We collect most of this information from you.
 However, we may also collect information:

-- from publicly accessible sources, eg Companies House or HM Land Registry;
+- from publicly accessible sources, eg Companies House, the Electoral Register or HM Land Registry;

 - directly from a third party, eg: